kjfossman/Fantasy-Basketball-Teams/README.md

 - All users can edit players by adding a link to their stats.

 ## Contributing
-- Pull requests and bug reports are welcome on  Everyone interacting with this project is expected to follow the Code of Conduct.
+- Pull requests and bug reports are welcome on  Everyone interacting with this project is expected to follow the Code of Conduct

 ## API Reference
 - "https://www.balldontlie.io/#introduction"